Togo: Independence

 Eyadéma Gnassingbé died on Saturday, 5 February 2005.
 The military's installation of his son, Faure Gnassingbé, as president provoked international condemnation, except from France.
 Some "democratically elected" African leaders such as Abdoulaye Wade of Senegal and Olusegun Obasanjo of Nigeria supported the move, creating a rift within the African Union.
 Gnassingbé left power and held elections, which he won two months later.
 The opposition declared that the election results were fraudulent.
-The events of 2005 led to questions regarding the government's commitment to democracy that had been made in an attempt to normalize relations with the EU which cut off aid in 1993 due to questions about Togo's human rights situation.
+The events of 2005 led to questions regarding the government's commitment to democracy that had been made in an attempt to normalise relations with the EU which cut off aid in 1993 due to questions about Togo's human rights situation.
 Up to 400 people were killed in the violence surrounding the presidential elections, according to the UN.
 Around 40,000 Togolese fled to neighbouring countries.
 Gnassingbé was reelected in 2010 and 2015.

-Togo became the first African nation to win an Olympic medal in canoeing at the 2008 Summer Olympics in Beijing when Benjamin Boukpeti won bronze in the K-1 slalom.

 In 2017, anti-government protests erupted.
 UN condemned the resulting crackdown by security forces, and The Gambia's foreign minister, Ousainou Darboe, had to issue a correction after saying that Gnassingbé should resign.

 In the February 2020 presidential elections, Gnassingbé won his fourth presidential term in office as the president of Togo.
 According to the official result, he won with a margin of around 72% of the vote share.
 This enabled him to defeat his closest challenger, former prime minister Agbeyome Kodjo, who had 18%.
 On 4 May 2020, Bitala Madjoulba, the commander of a Togolese military battalion, was found dead in his office one day after Gnassingbé was sworn in for his fourth term.
 An investigation was opened for this case, resulting in Major General Kadangha Abalo Felix being prosecuted and tried for involvement in Madjoulba's assassination and 'conspiracy against the internal security of the state'.